Choosing the right website framework is essential for a successful website. Here are the top frameworks, both static and dynamic.

-The Most Popular Website Frameworks To Power Your Next Project
+Top Website Frameworks for Your Next Project

 Choosing the right website framework is crucial.
 You'll first need to determine whether you want a static or dynamic website, as each has distinct advantages.